Welcome Tour of Honor Riders!

 Two distinguished Civil War veterans who made postwar homes in Streator.
 Lyston is credited as the youngest enlisted man of the Union Army and Orion as the youngest recipient of the Medal of Honor.

 Orion Perseus Howe was born in 1848 and Lyston Druett Howe in 1850 in Ohio.
 When their mother died in 1852, their father moved them to Waukegan, where his sister could help care for the boys.
-Their father, William, was a Mexican War veteran.
-After the war began, he would play his fife at recruiting events and taught his boys to play the drum.

 When Lyston first enlisted with his father in the 15th Illinois Volunteer Infantry in 1861, he was only 10 years and 9 months old.
 In 1906, the federal pension office determined that made Lyston the youngest soldier.
 Later during the war, all three served in the 55th Illinois Volunteer Infantry.

-At the battle of Vicksburg in 1863, Orion, then 14, wounded and exposed to heavy enemy fire, insisted on staying on the battlefield until he reported to Gen. William T. Sherman the correct caliber of cartridges needed by troops low on ammunition.
-The medal was not awarded until 1896, but in recognition of Orion's bravery, President Abraham Lincoln appointed him to the U.S. Naval Academy because he was too young to attend West Point.
-After the war, Lyston got a job in Morris working for a railroad, then when they brought the railroad through Streator they transferred Lyston here about 1871 and made him the yardmaster.
-Lyston married a Streator girl and started a family.
 He stayed with the railroad for a while, but realized he could make more money with the coal mines, so he took a job there.
 He was a bright young man and he realized there was a lot of coal being thrown away.
 So he invented a coal washer.
 He sold the patent for that and it gave him enough money to start up a hardware store, and he ran a hardware store in Streator for the rest of his life.
 Lyston died in 1937 and was buried in Streator.

-Orion did not graduate from the Naval Academy, but served with the Merchant Marine and then ended up in Streator.
-For a while, Orion operated a saddle and harness shop here where he made harnesses.
 At some point, Orion graduated from the New York University dental school and began working in that profession.
 He also married a Streator girl and for many years had his practice here.
 But Orion was not as consistent a Streator resident as his brother.
-Orion died in 1930.
-He rests in the Springfield National Cemetery in Springfield, Mo., beneath a special marble headstone for Medal of Honor recipients.
-The story of the Howe brothers is told in a 1998 children's book, "Diary of a Drummer Boy" by Marlene Targ Brill.

 MAP

-To see our google map of sites, click here
+To see our google map of sites, click here.